denizhanpak/ScalingAdaptiveBehavior/README.md

 # ScalingAdaptiveBehavior
 Work in progress on Scaling of Adaptive Behavior Project.

-Checkout the Analysis jupyter-notebooks.
-They contain descriptions and text
+Checkout the Analysis jupyter-notebooks which contain code and descriptions.